-The addition of extra dwellings will create an increase in noise and traffic; we will have the noise from
+The addition of extra dwellings will create an increase in noise and traffic; we will have the noise from 5 dwelling instead of one

 The road on the plans runs right through where one of the trees stands, this road also runs along the border of my property I do not wish to hear traffic running up and down the side of my property all day long.
-I purchased this property because of the peace and quiet in the rear garden which will be ruined
+I purchased this property because of the peace and quiet in the rear garden which will be ruined by this development.

 I don't believe the drainage system could cope with even more houses being built.
-The drain outside my property struggles enough during rain fail as it is causing light flooding in the local vicinity and the increase in water run of and drainage that these dwellings would create a far worse area of flooding.
+The drain outside my property struggles enough during rain fall as it is causing light flooding in the local vicinity and the increase in water run of and drainage that these dwellings would create a far worse area of flooding.